Streus/encounter/rules.md

 # Encounter

 ## Summary
 *Encounter* is a card-based cooperative boss-battling game for 2-6 players.
-Each player chooses one of six classes to play, each with it's own contribution to the fight.
+Each player chooses one of six classes to play, each with its own contribution to the fight.

 ## Setup
 The game contains the following: